AElfProject/aelf-docs/docs/quick-start/developers/tic-tac-toe-dapp/index.md

 ```

 :::tip
-ℹ️ Note: You are to replace the address placeholder with your deployed ToDo smart contract address from "Deploy Smart Contract" step!
+ℹ️ Note: You are to replace the address placeholder with your deployed Tic Tac Toe smart contract address from "Deploy Smart Contract" step!

 example:
 //Replace with Address of Deployed Smart Contract
-const address = "your_deployed_todo__smart_contract_address";
+const address = "your_deployed_tic_tac_teo_contract_address";
 :::

 **Explanation:**